AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 # Onboarding and Installation

-Partners and customers are welcome to start using the [!DNL Catalog Service] Beta version released on Aug 9, 2022.
+Partners and customers are welcome to start using the [!DNL Catalog Service] for Adobe Commerce Beta version released on Aug 9, 2022.
 To participate, you must read and agree to our [Adobe Commerce Beta program terms](https://experiencecloudpanel.adobe.com/h/s/6eGskQlHvLSHztsNmKCWMy).

 Once you've signed the agreement, reach out to our team on the [#storefront-services](https://magentocommeng.slack.com/archives/C03HVPG8RS4) public Slack channel.
 We will provide all information and the next steps needed to work with the [!DNL Catalog Service] Beta version.